nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 ## Creating JWT for the Webcaster

-In order to use JWT with the Webcaster you will need the follwing data:
+In order to create a JWT for the Webcaster you will need the follwing data:

 - your bintu API key
-- a stream name
+- a RTMP stream name
-- an ingest url
+- an RTMP ingest url
 - an expiration date (this is optional, a JWT will expire after 1 week by default)

 You can create JWT by calling the REST interface of the JWT endpoint of the Webcaster.